Keiser-sci/keiser-sci.github.io/index.md

 ## Research Interests

+- Interfacial hydrodynamics
+- Nonlinear flows in microfluidics
 - Plant hydraulics
-- Nonlinear flows in microfluidics
-- Interfacial hydrodynamics

 ## Latest News

+- June 1, 2026: [Paolo Botticini](https://bopaolo.github.io/), from Brescia Univ.
+(Italy) joined the team as a new postdoctoral researcher on the ERC Project EMBIOMO

+- May 1, 2026: Jakob Lehmann, from Wuppertal Univ.
+(Germany), joined the team as a new engineer on the ERC Project EMBIOMO

 - September 4, 2025: I am pleased to announce that my proposal EMBIOMO has been awarded a **Starting Grant** by the European Research Council for the period 2026–2030.
 We will develop experimental and theoretical models to gain deeper insights into the dynamics of **embolism** in plant leaves